I am afraid, there probably is no simple answer to that question, as it depends a bit on how you ingest/collect the data and how you want to query it.

 SELECT ts, sensors[1], sensors[123] FROM table_1

-another altnernative would be using OBJECTs
+another altnernative would be using OBJECT

 with dynamic objects, this would be very similar to individual columns